EndPointCorp/end-point-blog/2011/01/17/sinatra-ecommerce-tutorial.html.md

 ### Application Code

-Next, let's take a look at the application code.
+Next, let’s take a look at the application code.
 This will be in sinatrashop/store.rb:

 ```ruby
 require 'sinatra'